Search By First Name of the HOFers

 His contributions to early baseball earned him induction into the Baseball Hall of Fame in 1945, recognizing his place among the game’s all-time greats.

-Duffy's Awards and Records
+Duffy's Awards and Honors

 - Braves Hall of Fame